the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-story-data-librarian.md

 # Open leadership by a data librarian

-The following are personal reflections by The Turing Way contributor Patricia Herterich and is based on her leading a discussion session at the book dash in May 2022.
+The following are personal reflections by The Turing Way contributor Patricia Herterich and are based on a discussion she led at the Book Dash in May 2022.

 ## What does leadership for research infrastructure roles look like?